CiscoDevNet/intersight-powershell/docs/Initialize-IntersightIamUser.md

 ```

 ### -UserIdOrEmail
-UserID or email as configured in the IdP.
+UserID or email of the user.
+For remote users, it is the value as configured in the IDP.

 ```yaml
 Type: string